-I started life in Southern California (where I received my B.A. at the University of California, Irvine), moved to Illinois (where I received my Ph.D. at the University of Chicago), and now live in New York State (where I'm an associate professor of English and graduate coordinator at the College at Brockport, State University of New York).
+I started life in Southern California (where I received my B.A. at the University of California, Irvine), moved to Illinois (where I received my Ph.D. at the University of Chicago), and now live in New York State (where I'm Professor of English at the College at Brockport, State University of New York).
 Along the way, I have discovered the concept of seasons, but I remain firmly attached to the Southern California version of "winter."
-Right now, I share a house with two cats (Victoria and Disraeli) and over 6,500 books.
-On occasion, you can also find me blogging at The Valve.
+Right now, I share a house with three cats (Lydia Gwilt, Ozias Midwinter, and Allan Armadale) and over 8,000 books.

 Publications: